Skip to main content

 8. Emergency Phone Numbers

-• Police, Fire, and Medical Emergencies: calling 911 from an on-campus phone or by calling 607-255-1111 from a cellular phone
+• Police, Fire, and Medical Emergencies: dial 911 from a campus phone, or call 607-255-1111 from a mobile phone

 • Environmental Health & Safety (EHS): 607-255-8200 (off-hours 607-255-1111)

-• Cornell Health, Occupational Medicine: 607-255-6960 (off-hours 607-255-5155)
+• Cornell Health – Occupational Medicine: 607-255-6960 (off-hours 607-255-5155)

 • Cornell Animal Resources and Education (CARE): 607-253-4378 (off-hours 1-800-349-2456 for veterinary medical emergencies)